lanoid/launches/README.md

 With more time, I would liked to have:

-- Styled the output far more nicely
+- Styled the output far more nicely - improved responsiveness
 - Ensured that the table data is represented fully accessibly
 - Broken out react Fragments
 - Refactoring where possible
 - Strengthened all tests
+- Spent time removing unnecessary modules/libs